randeelayosa/tap-room-react/README.md

   * _Webpack_
   * _eslint_
   * _Sass_
-  * _AOS_
   * _JSX_

 ## Setup/Installation Requirements

 #### To open and view this project file:
-1. Go to https://########.firebaseapp.com to view the live deployed app.
-2. Or, clone this GitHub repository https://github.com/randeelayosa/tap-room-react.git to your Desktop.
+1. Or, clone this GitHub repository https://github.com/randeelayosa/tap-room-react.git to your Desktop.
   * Install git onto your computer if it isn't already.
   * To clone the project down to your desktop, open your Terminal, and enter the following commands:
   ```